Graduation is the time to celebrate ... and you should. But don't forget the importance of sending a thank you note for all the gifts you receive.

-As graduation draws near, you’ll probably start to receiving gifts to celebrate one of the biggest accomplishments of your life.
+You'll probably receive presents and money from friends and family members who want to help celebrate one of the biggest accomplishments of your life.
 It's definitely an exciting time of your life as you focus on your future, but don't forget to show your gratitude to others.

 Whether you’re graduating from high school, college, or trade school, you’ll need to send thank you cards to everyone who sends a gift.
 There are other people you may want to thank as well.
 Don’t forget about your teachers, professors, librarians, and other folks who supported you throughout your educational journey.
 They probably don't expect a thank you note, but they all played a part in getting to this point in your life.